Name: Lorenzo Alfonso

 Involvements:

 In addition to the Presidential Ambassadors, I am also a member of the Blake Leadership Scholars Program and the CSU Honors Program.
 I play trombone in many ensembles at CSU, including the marching band, symphonic band, jazz band, and trombone choir.
+I serve as the treasurer for the Kappa Kappa Psi service fraternity.
 I have worked with two Political Science professors as a research assistant.

 Name: Andrea Donlucas